Prenuptial Agreements in Washington State

-A pre-nuptial agreement (prenupt) can be much more than a contract that defines asset distribution if you divorce.
-Prenupts can be useful planning tools to help your family avoid conflict down the road.
-Spouses may also execute a post-nuptial agreement after they marry.
-If you’re thinking about drafting a pre-nuptial agreement or post-nuptial agreement, here are a few things you should know:
+A prenuptial agreement (prenup) can be much more than a contract that defines asset distribution if you divorce.
+Prenups can be useful planning tools to help your family avoid conflict down the road.
+Spouses may also execute a postnuptial agreement after they marry.
+If you’re thinking about drafting a prenuptial agreement or postnuptial agreement, here are a few things you should know:

 Separate and Community Property

 Spouses may own property before marriage, or receive property through gift or inheritance during the marriage.
 These classes of property are generally referred to as a spouse’s “separate property.”
 “Community property” is generally property acquired or money saved from earned income during a marriage.

 In some states, separate property is always awarded to the spouse who owned the property before marriage or came to own it through gift or inheritance during their marriage.
 This is not the case in Washington state.
 In some cases in Washington state, even if a spouse keeps assets clearly segregated to help preserve the asset as separate property, the court may still award those separate assets to a spouse during a divorce or separation trial.
 Washington state law provides that all assets, both separate and community, are before the court for division in a divorce and those assets are to be divided in a fair and equitable manner.
 There is no definition of what this means, and the definition of “fair and equitable” may vary widely from one judge to another and one county in Washington state to another.
 A prenuptial agreement generally gives more certainty to the process than simply segregating separate accounts or assets and hoping this will secure separate property in a divorce.